Can flexible working increase productivity?03/07/14

 With that in mind, what if everyone could set their own hours of work?
 Granted most businesses can’t offer complete flexibility due to certain commitments; but imagine how far even a little flexibility could go.
 If people could choose to work at the times their brains are more alert and active, their productivity would no doubt increase.
 This can only be good for business!

-At Presented, we try to offer as much flexibility as we can to staff.
+At Presented, we offer as much flexible working as we can to our team.
 Working remotely helps us do this; some of our staff work better at home, some in libraries etc – who are we to argue?
 So long as we’re getting the best out of our staff they could work in a pig sty for all we care (so long as they didn’t come to visit us that same day!)

 There are a whole load of other reasons why the current typical office environment is bad for business, and that’s something we may touch on in another post…

-But for now, we say hear hear to flexible hours and making Britain more productive!
+But for now, we say YES to flexible hours and making Britain more productive!